military dog tags

 It’s normal for soldiers to wear a pair of dog tags with duplicate information.

-The purpose of the second tag is that it can be removed from the victim in the event the body cannot immediately be removed from the battlefield.
+The purpose of the second tag is that it can be removed from the soldier in the event of death.
+It serves as a record of the event, while the first tag remains in place to identify the body.

 History